CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 #### Example

 In this example, the tileset is a quadtree with replacement refinement.
+Since it's `boundingVolume` is a `region`, it is a availability will correlate to a 2D cartographic map where the surface of the globe is represented as a rectangle where left and right edge range from -180 to 180 degrees and the bottom and top edge range from -90 to 90 degrees, respectively.
-There's a 2x1 grid at the root level and there's a subtree at each location in the grid.
+There's a 2x1 grid at the root level and there's a subtree at each location in the grid. `Cesium` uses this kind of configuration for terrain payloads like `quantized-mesh`.
 Availability subtrees span 3 levels and the tree itself goes down to level 4.
 ```json
 {